Diagnosing a Water Leak

 - If water meter is digital the word

 leakwill appear on the bottom left corner of the water meter and does not go away.
 Sometimes leaks can be so small that the meter will show the word

-- Other causes of leaks can be, irrigations systems, water softeners, water faucets, and water heaters etc.
+- Other causes of leaks can be irrigations systems, water softeners, water faucets, water heaters, etc.

 The customer is responsible to locate and repair leaks from the backside of the meter to the home or business.

-If in doubt, please call the city before calling a plumber we can assist you in identifying if the leak is on customer side or city side.
+If in doubt, please call the City before calling a plumber.
+We can assist you in identifying if the leak is on the customer side or the City side.
 Please call our Public Works Department 24 hours a day 7 days a week at 512-759-4016 and we will be glad to assist you.